Dogs think, feel & learn.

 A protocol to teach a dog to walk by your side is a tool.
 The way we conduct the exercise using the protocol for one particular dog during one session is the exercise.

-We may use the same protocol (tool) and the same collar (tool), but the exercise on day-one may be different than the exercise on day-two.
-We control the way we conduct each exercise.
+We may use the same protocol (tool) and the same collar (tool), but the exercise on day one may differ from the exercise on day two.
+We can control the way we conduct each exercise by adding values to reduce burdens on the dog.

-I'm asking, "Why are we judging tools when judging exercises would be more life enriching?
+I'm asking, "Why are we judging tools when judging exercises may be more life enriching?

-Why are we judging tools when judging exercises would be more life enriching?"
+Why are we judging tools when judging exercises may be more life enriching?"

 Values are a way to filter exercises.